kgigitdev/godgt/README.md

 # godgt

+## Deprecated

+This project has now been deprecated in favour of [dogmatic](https://github.com/kgigitdev/dogmatic), which does a much better job all round.
+This project will remain here, as it also contains useful utilities that will probably eventually be split out into separate projects.

+## About

 An experimental utility for interacting with DGT's Electronic Chess Boards, written in Go.
 The development platform is Linux; on other platforms, YMMV.